 Railroads on this vast continent are mostly a relic of a past era of glory.
 Many of them were built in the late 19th century in order to demonstrate a country’s modernity and progress, but little remains of these railroads today.
 With the exception of commuter trains, few railroads in South America today are a vital part of public transportation.
 Train travel in South America is mostly limited to commuter trains in metropolitan areas.
 Overland routes are often outmoded and very slow, with an aging running stock of trains and badly maintained rails.

-Paul Theroux’s memorable travel tale "The Old Patagonia Express," which described traveling from Boston to the tip of South America by train, describes more hardship, unexpected adventures and delays than most travelers would care for.
-Still, there are some notable exceptions, and Peru, Chile and Argentina maintain several long-distance railways, some of which are very scenic.
-Among the most memorable train rides are the trip up the Andes from Lima to Cuzco and the journey from Cuzco to Machu Picchu.
+Paul Theroux’s memorable travel tale, "The Old Patagonia Express," described traveling from Boston to the tip of South America by train.
+There was more hardship, unexpected adventures and delays than most travelers might care for.
+Still, there are now some notable exceptions.
+Peru, Chile and Argentina maintain several long-distance railways, some of which are very scenic.
+Among the most memorable train rides are the trip up the Andes from Lima to Cuzco.
+The journey from Cuzco to Machu Picchu is something everyone should try once.
 But for the most part, railroads in South America today are dedicated to transporting ore, timber and grain to the nearest port and do not offer passenger service.
 Railway travel in South America is therefore mostly for the weekend railroad aficionado.
-The few short historic routes in South America, are often operated by old steam engines.
+The few short historic routes in South America are often operated by old steam engines.

 Organized Bus Tours

-Although I am strongly committed to independent travel, there are times when I have booked daytrips with travel agencies to see local attractions and visit places that would otherwise be inaccessible.
+Although strongly committed to independent travel, there are times when I have booked day trips with travel agencies to see local attractions and visit places that would otherwise be inaccessible.
 Many attractions in South America are frequented by bus tours, which often visit several destinations in one day, which is often difficult by public transportation.
 Many tours and excursions are hawked on the streets of tourist destinations, and you should compare prices and itineraries before signing up for a tour.

 South America by Rental Car